hovlad/litehtmlcpp98/README.md

 # Demo

-To demo the work you can use [litehtmltopng](https://github.com/hovlad/litehtmltopng).
+To demo the work you can use [litehtmltopng](https://github.com/hovlad/litehtmltopng) simple render html to png based on litehtml engine.

 # What is litehtml?